Bangladesh Railway Class 2900: Accidents and incidents

-Locomotive no. 2933 was one of the newest locomotives of Class 2900 which met a fatal accident in Noyapara upazila, Habiganj district on 7 October 2016.
-The locomotive caught fire soon after it derailed with the Parabat Express near Noapara rail station.
+Locomotive no. 2933 was one of the newest locomotives of Class 2900, which met a fatal accident in Noyapara upazila, Habiganj district, on 7 October 2016.
+The locomotive caught fire soon after it derailed with the Parabat Express near Noapara railway station.
 The driver's cab and electrical cabinet of the locomotive were completely destroyed in the fire.
 As of December 2019, this locomotive is awaiting heavy repair.

-Locomotive 2923 was hauling the Turna Nishita passenger train which overran a red signal and collided head-on with the Udayan Express at Mondobhag railway station, Kasba on 12 November 2019.
+Locomotive 2923 was hauling the Turna Nishita passenger train, which overran a red signal and collided head-on with the Udayan Express at Mondobhag railway station, Kasba, on 12 November 2019.
 Sixteen people were killed and over 100 were injured.
 As of December 2019, Locomotive 2923 has been repaired and has rejoined the locomotive fleet in service.